Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.UseReplication.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Storage.UseReplication/
 ---

-# Use geo-replicated storage
+# Use geo-replicated or zone-replicated storage

 ## SYNOPSIS

-Storage Accounts not using geo-replicated storage (GRS) may be at risk.
+Storage Accounts not using geo-replicated storage (GRS) or zone-redundant (ZRS) may be at risk.

 ## DESCRIPTION